TwitchPlaysPokemon/tpp-streamdocs/description/active/universal/09 Support TPP.md

 [**Click here to donate!**](https://streamlabs.com/twitchplayspokemon)

-* For every dollar you donate, you are rewarded with a token
+* For every $0.50 you donate, you are rewarded with a token
 * Gain bonus tokens for breaking donation records
 * Display a message of your choice on-stream
 * Make emotes rain with your message